 Season overview: Overall for the season, the former first round pick was one of the top performers on the team.
 After the poor month of April, the team switched him to the leadoff spot.
 And that is one of the main reasons the team started succeeding.
 Hitting Jose Altuve third in the lineup with George leading off was a turning point for the Astros’ lineup.
 Even though the season for Springer was good, he still has areas he needs to improve on to take the next step.
 He needs to cut down on strikeouts, as he finished with 178 including many three-strikeout games.
 His base-stealing was also an issue, getting thrown out more than 50% of the time.

 Next: Astros Center Field Renovations Is Not Just About the Money.
-Should those issues be resolved, he can become one of the bst players in the league.
-The future is exciting in Houston, and Springer is one of the main reasons. (**Statistics provided by Baseball Reference and MLB.com** )
+Should those issues be resolved, he can become one of the best players in the league.
+The future is exciting in Houston, and Springer is one of the main reasons. (*Statistics provided by Baseball Reference and MLB.com**)

-Late in May, 2017, George went 0-for-4, extending a 2-for-25 slump.
-When he got home after the game, his fiancee, Charlise Castro, greeted him with a friendly, "How are you?"
+May 2017: George went 0-for-4, extending a 2-for-25 slump.
+When he got home after the game, his fiancée, Charlise Castro, greeted him with a friendly, "How are you?"

 Springer was in no mood for niceties: "Of everything you could say to me, that's what you have to say to me?"

 George heard the anger in his voice and it stopped him.
-Wow, he though, I'm letting a game affect me and who I am.
+Wow, he thought, I'm letting a game affect me and who I am.

 Castri told him to sit down.
 She put on The Cosby Show.
 They laughed.
 He made a decision.
 The next day he sought out Carlos Beltran, whose worry-free approach Springer admires.